Hawaii considers raising legal smoking age - to 100

 “This is more lethal, more dangerous than any prescription drug, and it is more addicting.”

-According to the Centres for Disease Control and Prevention, cigarette smoking is the leading cause of preventable disease and death in the United States, accounting for nearly half a million deaths every year.
+According to the Centers for Disease Control and Prevention, cigarette smoking is the leading cause of preventable disease and death in the United States, accounting for nearly half a million deaths every year.

 Choose an EWN Twitter accountFollow @ewnreporter